microsoftconnect/Taskr-Sample-Intune-Android-App/ReactMAM/README.md

 ## Important Notes Before Starting (React Native Specific)
 ### Create a Debug Keystore
-In the android/app folder, create a new keystore named `debug.keystore`.
+In the android/app folder, create a new keystore named `debug.keystore` according to the values specified in the signignConfigs section of the app's [build.gradle](android/app/build.gradle).
 React Native expects a keystore to sign the generated app during the build process.